top of page

 Floyd married Ida Isabelle Robinett in 1889.
 Floyd is the father of Flossie Fought, William Richard Fought, and Olive Fought.
 Now this is where things get even more interesting- Flossie met Silas Pearly West (twin brother of Cyrus Worley West- who also married a woman by the name of Flossie Knowlton) - Do you remember "Factory road" being known as "Worley West road" at the other end near Knox township? - Cyrus lived in Knox Township

-Silas and Flossie shared 4 children, Eloise West, Arlene West, Arthur West and Kenneth West.
-Arthur West is the father of Anita Kay Cline, who is the 6th generation.
-Grandfather to Curt Cline and great Grandfather to Kayla and Wesley Cline.
+Silas and Flossie shared 3 children, Eloise West, Arlene West, and Arthur West .
+Arthur West is the father of Anita Kay (West) Cline married to Jack Cline, who are the 6th generation.
+Grandfather to Curt Cline married to Wendy (Lowther) Cline who is the 7th generation and great Grandfather to Kayla and Wesley Cline who are the 8th generation.

 At Century Farm Market, our commitment to quality and tradition sets us apart.
 We have such a rich history of our family and our local community, not only are you supporting a local farmer and multigenerational farm, you're experiencing a century's worth of hard work and dedication to make this all happen.